brucestull/codespaces-django-starter/config/core/notes/00_commands_and_links.md

 ## Questions and Concepts

+* Can use this repository as a 'starter' for other projects in GitHub's CodeSpaces.
 * How to get the CodeSpaces environment variables?
   * `printenv`
 * `python manage.py shell` seems to work as expected.